zicht/z/res/doc/FAQ.md

 See above.
 Z does not aim to be a replacement of any of these tools.
 It aims to solve problems you might have.
 If you don't recognize the solution, Z is probably not for you.

+# Why is it actually different than any of the aforementioned tools? #
+Z is a set of building blocks for generating executable code by your shell.
+In short, this means that Z does not run anything, it generates shell commands which do the actual work.
+For example, if you need to transfer files from one system of another, many utilities are available for that already.
+If you are used to using FTP for this, you can use Z, if you're used to using rsync over SSH, you can use Z. If you need to mount remote filesystems first and then use rsync, you can use Z. You don't need to know Z for it, you will just need a shell command.
+This makes Z closer to the UNIX principle than any other tool out there.

+The idea is that all you need is a tool to orchestrate these shell commands and help you in structuring your dependencies.
+In that respect, it is closest to `make` than any other tool.
+The main difference with make is that make targets building one set of files from another, while Z targets the execution of tasks.

 # Why is it called Z? #
 We use Z for build, release and integration management at the company where it was originally developed:
 [Zicht online](http://zicht.nl).
 Z was developed by [Gerard van Helden](http://melp.nl), lead developer at Zicht online.